HUCKLEBERRY RAKES

 depending upon level of frustration tolerance, current medications,

-mosquito population, and whether you remembered toilet paper
+mosquito population, and whether you remembered toilet paper!

 (I know I am not very funny, but I try sooo hard!)